ahmadajmi/CSS-Grid-Layout/README.md

 ![grid-lines-mockup--slack](https://cloud.githubusercontent.com/assets/626005/12065055/541c987c-afd9-11e5-8214-a2c7e0f91804.png)

-We will start with the layout HTML code:
+We will start with the layout HTML:

 ```html
 <div class='app-layout'>